 The TOE may be handled in different production sites but the silicon of this TOE is produced in Tainan, Taiwan only, as listed below.
-To distinguish the different production sites of various products in the field, the site is coded into the identification data.
+To distinguish the different production sites of various products in the field, the site is coded into the Generic Chip Ident Mode (GCIM) data.
 The exact coding of the generic chip identification data is described in the hardware reference manual HRM [1].